cyberark/BlobHunter/README.md

 python3 BlobHunter.py
 ```

-If you are not logged in in the Azure CLI, a browser window will show up for you to insert your Azure account credentials.
+If you are not logged in in the Azure CLI, a browser window will be prompted at you for inserting your Azure user credentials.

 #### Demo